JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 We know that:

-> _Material mind is the arena in which human personalities live, are self-conscious, make decisions, choose God or forsake him, eternalize or destroy themselves._ ([UB 111:1.3](/en/The_Urantia_Book/111#p1_3))
+> _Material mind is the arena in which human personalities live, are self-conscious, make decisions, choose God or forsake him, eternalize or destroy themselves._ (<a id="a285_164"></a>[UB 111:1.3](/en/The_Urantia_Book/111#p1_3))

 And that: the material mind needs a living mechanism, the brain, to function.

 We also know that:

 > _Material evolution has provided you a life machine, your body; the Father himself has endowed you with the purest spirit reality known in the universe, your Thought Adjuster.
 But into your hands, subject to your own decisions, has been given mind, and it is by mind that you live or die.
-It is within this mind and with this mind that you make those moral decisions which enable you to achieve Adjusterlikeness, and that is Godlikeness._ ([UB 111:1.4](/en/The_Urantia_Book/111#p1_4))
+It is within this mind and with this mind that you make those moral decisions which enable you to achieve Adjusterlikeness, and that is Godlikeness._ (<a id="a291_442"></a>[UB 111:1.4](/en/The_Urantia_Book/111#p1_4))

 And furthermore: this process is supported, maintained and promoted by our brain in conjunction with our consciousness.